bcgov/hets/openshift/README.md

 This section will describe the necessary steps required to configure the pipeline to run in your OpenShift environment.

+### Update API ConfigMap

+The API Server make use of the [api-appsettings.yaml](configmaps/api-appsettings.yaml) file for runtime configurations in OpenShift.

+The configmap replaces the default `appSettings.json` file from the `Server/HetsAPI` project via the `s2i run` script when a pod is starting up.
+So it is imporant it has the correct configurations.

 ### Create Secret Objects

 There are a few secret objects that must be created manually in the `dev`, `test`, and `prod` namespaces.
 These are required for the pods to function properly.